Ansvia/reframe/README.md

 Build Template
 ----------------

-To create Reframe template is super duper easy, all you needs is write file called `Reframe.toml` and place at the root project dir, example:
+To create Reframe template is super duper easy, all you needs is write config file `Reframe.toml` at the root project dir, example:

 ```toml
 [project]